 My friends, let me tell you how amazingly quick and easy this 15-minute chili recipe is.

-If you’re looking for a dish that’s short on fuss but big on flavor, this hearty 15-minute chili is definitely your answer.
-Chock-full of beef, beans, and tomatoes, it makes one fine meal for chilly winter days or any time of the year you need comfort food.
+If you’re looking for a dish that’s ready in minutes but packs big flavor, this hearty 15-minute chili is it!
+Chock-full of beef, beans, and tomatoes, it’s the ultimate winter comfort food!

-Serve it with corn muffins and tossed salad for a simple yet satisfying dinner option the whole family is sure to love.
-As you can, we jazzed up ours with crisp-fried tortilla strips, sour cream, shredded cheese and green onions.
-This is totally optional but highly recommended. 🙂
+Serve a big bowlful with corn muffins and tossed salad for a simple yet satisfying dinner option the whole family is sure to love.
+You can jazz up your bowl with crisp-fried tortilla strips, sour cream, shredded cheese and green onions for extra layers of yum.
+This is totally optional but highly recommended.
+Enjoy!

 - 1 tablespoon oil

 - salt and pepper to taste

 - 1/2 cup onions, chopped